Fairlight Kit Guide: Here are the Basics You Need to Edit Audio in DaVinci Resolve

 Starting With the Basics

-DaVinci Resolve/Fairlight is an amazing option for those starting out.
+DaVinci Resolve/Fairlight is an option for those starting out.
 You gain access to a professional NLE without having to spend a ton of cash.
 It’s actually free for the most part, and you likely won’t need the premium paid options for a while.
 Those savings could easily be used to build your collection hardware tools.

 If you’re just getting into audio editing, you might feel tempted to get more gear and spend more than you really need to.
 If you’re coming to Fairlight from another audio editing or recording suite, good news: you likely already have everything.
-The ethos is to buy what you need, not what you think you need, and from there.
+The ethos is to buy what you need, not what you you need, and grow from there.

 Shopping for audio gear can be overwhelming, and it’s easy to trick yourself into thinking you need the latest and greatest stuff to produce outstanding results.
 Don’t despair!
 While that logic isn’t completely wrong, it isn’t the full story, either.
-In the run, it’s more important that you enjoying learning, approach the tools with comfort, and take with pleasure in the process.
+In the long run, it’s more important that you enjoying learning, approach the tools with comfort, and take with pleasure in the process.
 Your attitude has more impact on the outcome than the tools, and this is true for working with Fairlight; it’s easier to have a relaxed attitude when you haven’t spent a lot of money on tech just to get started.

 Buy Used, Get Creative

-Thankfully for us there are wonderful options available that won’t break the bank, including a huge used market for audio equipment.
+Thankfully for there are wonderful options available that won’t break the bank, including a huge used market for audio equipment.
 None of the equipment recommended here is really all that new or complex, and audio gear in general is basically a mature technology, so your uncle’s vintage kit might work just as well as new stuff.
 There are tons of cool DIY designs and kits if you are technically minded, too.
 Look locally, and buy used if you can.

 Recording and Mixing Audio With Headphones